Mural Restoration Expert Removes Iconic Mosaic Mural From BYU-Hawaii David O. McKay Building Prior To Demolition

 This article was syndicated for USA national redistribution.
 What does it mean that this article is “ syndicated”?
 See end of article for explanation.
 So, enjoy and trust our content!!
+This project has been of special interest to many who identify with BYU-H, etc… so, spread this or share this with members of The Church of Jesus Christ of Latter-day Saints and BYU–Hawaii Alumni!

-Back on June 21st I posted on Facebook (https://www.facebook.com/FineArtConservation/ and https://www.facebook.com/bestartdoc/ … request “Friends”, leave a thumbs up, leave a comment?) that we were part of a team to save an iconic and historic mosaic mural on the North Shore of Oahu at BYU-Hawaii.
+Back on June 21st, I posted on Facebook (https://www.facebook.com/FineArtConservation/ and https://www.facebook.com/bestartdoc/ … request “Friends”, leave a thumbs up, leave a comment?) that we were part of a team to save an iconic and historic mosaic mural on the North Shore of Oahu at BYU-Hawaii.
 The iconic mural has greeted visitors to the entrance of Brigham Young University-Hawaii Pacific cultures educational center for many decades and has been widely published.

 Well, a week or so ago, we completed the removal of the entire cement wall, saving 100% of the historic mosaic mural in good condition, and have it documented for the architects and admin who will determine its reinstallation at an unknown future time.
 It was 1 of 3 murals in the entrance of the university.
 The other 2, I removed from their walls last Dec.
 2023 which are also waiting for details of their reinstallation.
-They were painted in oil on canvas and were adhered to the wall.
+The previous two murals were painted in oil on canvas and were adhered to the wall.
 Each of these murals measures 11′ high by 33′ wide.
 We’ve been working with Okland Construction Co. on this project.
 Whereas most murals are made of ceramic or stone, this mosaic was made at a workshop in Venice, Italy out of glass tesserae.

 The concept (it is not an image captured of an actual event) of the mosaic mural is by the artist, Edward Grigware, which came to represent Hawaii becoming a State of the USA and the establishing of the educational center for all Pacific cultures.